ambrosus/openethereum/docs/AirDAO_OpenEthereum_binary_setup_guide.md

     ```
     and put this configuration in it

-    "base_path" and "chanin" need to use an absolute path ( use pwd while being in the /app/ directory )
+    "base_path" and "chain" need to use an absolute path ( use pwd while being in the /app/ directory )
     ```shell
       [parity]
       base_path = "/root/openethereum/app/"